hfoley/SynapseLoadV2/03 SQL Scripts/readme.md

   1. Connect to your Azure SQL database that will house the metadata tables and open MetadataTablesCreate.sql.
   2. Edit the script's insert statements to load the metadata tables based on your environment.
   3. Run the script and validate tables are loaded with expected values.
-  4. Go into Azure Data Factory and run SQL Date Based Extract pipeline and verify successful.
+  4. Go into Azure Data Factory and run any pipeline and verify success.
   5. Validate the parquet file is extracted and landed in ADLS location as expected.
   6. Go into Azure Data Factory and run either Synapse Load * pipelines based on metadata table values provided.
-The parameter you pass the pipeline is the FileName value contained in [ADF].[MetadataLoad] table.
+The parameter you pass the pipeline has to match the  FileName value contained in [ADF].[MetadataLoad] table.
+It needs to match to get the rest of the load details from the metadata table.
   7. Connect to the Synapse SQL pool and validate the parquet files are loaded into the target tables appropriately.
+  8. If running the SQL Not Date Based Extract, validate the logging is captured in ADF.PipelineLog table.